valkey-io/valkey-doc/commands/command.md

 ## Last key

 The position of the command's last key name argument.
-Redis commands usually accept one, two or multiple number of keys.
+Valkey commands usually accept one, two or multiple number of keys.

 Commands that accept a single key have both _first key_ and _last key_ set to 1.